AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/run-queries.md

 * Permission Item Data Management > View Datasets
 * Permission Item Data Management > Manage Datasets
 * Permission item Sandboxes > `Luma Tutorial`
-* User-role access to the `Luma Tutorial` product profile
+* User-role access to the `Luma Tutorial Platform` product profile

 1. Go to **Data Management** section and select **Queries**
 1. Go to top-right and click **Create Query** , this will open a textbox to run and execute query.